-- Performance metrics
+A1.1 Performance metrics

 - Network share

-- Data service availability
+- Reliability of data connections

 - Response time

-- Technical parameters
+- A1.2 Technical parameters

-- Location information
+- Location information2

 - Device and system parameters

 Data collection runs 24/7 and is interrupted only by phases when the device is switched off or in deep doze mode.
-Most data points are collected whenever the device is in active use; e.g. whenever the user is interacting with apps or making phone calls.
+Most data points are collected whenever the device is in active use, e.g. whenever the user is interacting with apps or making phone calls.
 In addition, an automated 'lightweight' connection test is attempted four times an hour to test the data service availability.

-&lt;sup>1 The operating system used on iPhones (iOS) has restrictions on apps running in the background and being able to access network performance data.
+1 The operating system used on iPhones (iOS) has restrictions on apps running in the background and being able to access network performance data.
 Therefore, data collection on iPhone devices is currently not available.
-To ensure the battery is not affected, the SDK relies on the last known location available from the Android OS.
+2 To ensure the battery is not affected, the SDK relies on the last known location available from the Android OS.
 This might be a GPS-grade position, whenever another app has used GPS.

+A2.
 Metrics